-- 24. The JISC was established at CMP 1, in conjunction with the adoption of the Marrakesh Accords, to supervise, under the authority of the CMP, the JI Track 2 procedure.10 The Board was established much earlier, however, holding its inaugural meeting immediately after it was established at the seventh session of the Conference of the Parties (COP) in order to supervise the CDM under the authority of the CMP and allow for a prompt start of the mechanism. - 25.
-JI was implemented under a dual governance structure; whereby the Track 1 procedure was governed exclusively by host Parties and the Track 2 procedure was implemented under the supervision of the JISC and under the authority of the CMP.
-During its operation, the lack of international oversight was one of the main criticisms of JI Track 1.
-This was reflected in one of the revisions agreed to by Parties11 to is a single track implemented by host Parties with supervision by the JISC.
-This was incorporated in the "Work undertaken by the Subsidiary Body for Implementation on the review of the joint implementation guidelines"12.
-During discussions on the review of the CDM modalities and procedures, there has been no examination and no further debate to date on the CDM governing body, the Board. - 26.
-The consolidation of market mechanisms could provide opportunities for the costefficient use of infrastructure and the greater overall coherence of the system compared to having multiple mechanisms that fulfil fairly similar functions.
-Due to similarities in the functions exercised by the JISC and the Board in relation to their supervision of the respective mechanisms and of the emission reduction activities that are undertaken, the consolidation of the supervision of the two mechanisms under a single governing body is an option Parties may wish to consider exploring.
+- 28. The JISC was established at CMP 1, in conjunction with the adoption of the Marrakesh Accords, to supervise the JI Track 2 procedure, under the authority of the CMP.
+The Board was established much earlier, however, holding its inaugural meeting immediately after it was established at the seventh session of the Conference of the Parties (COP) in order to supervise the CDM under the authority of the CMP and allow for a prompt start of the mechanism. - 29.
+JI was implemented under a dual governance structure; whereby the Track 1 procedure was governed exclusively by host Parties and the Track 2 procedure was implemented under the supervision of the JISC, and under the authority of the CMP.
+During its operation, the lack of international oversight was one of the main criticisms of JI Track 1, which was reflected in one of the revisions agreed to by Parties to a single track implemented by host Parties with supervision by the JISC.
+This was incorporated in the "Work undertaken by the SBI guidelines" During discussions on the review of the CDM